Fordi/ember-1.4-site/source/guides/concepts/naming-conventions.md

 ## Simple Routes

-Each of your routes will have a controller, and a template with the same name as the route.
+Each of your routes will have a controller and a template with the same name as the route.

 Let's start with a simple router: